 "Discovering highly gifted students"

 For additional information on assessment and its implications for educational advocacy and planning, please access the series of three exceptionally informative articles, "Assessment, educational issues, advocacy: The process of parenting a profoundly gifted child," by Julia Osborn.

-Answers to many of these questions will be self-explanatory, while others will be more complex.
-If you receive answers that are not satisfactory to you, you may wish to seek a second opinion, if possible.
-Ideally, you will encounter a very knowledgeable professional who will conduct a comprehensive assessment of your child’s abilities and make specific recommendations.
-However, if this is not the case, you will need to weigh the relative pros and cons of searching more broadly for an appropriate professional.
+The Davidson Institute has identified certain questions that can be helpful in identifying a knowledgeable professional to evaluate your child.
+If you receive answers that are not satisfactory to you, you may wish to seek a second opinion or continue your search for a tester.
+Ideally, you will encounter a very knowledgeable professional, whom you and your child feel comfortable working with, to conduct a comprehensive assessment of your child’s abilities and make specific recommendations.
+If you are unable to find a local tester, you will need to weigh the relative pros and cons of searching more broadly for an appropriate professional.